Aagam-Jain-113/AidZee/README.md

 ## 🤝 Contributors

 Your contributions are always welcome! 😀 </br>
-Please take a look at our contributing guidelines if you're interested in helping towards making the repository better!
+Please take a look at our contributing[contributing](./CONTRIBUTING.md) guidelines if you're interested in helping towards making the repository better!

 ## :page_with_curl: Licence